vgmstream/vgmstream/doc/TXTP.md

 - `volume N (channels)`: sets volume V to selected channels.
 N.N = percent or NdB = decibels.
   -  `1.0` or `0dB` = base volume, `2.0` or `6dB` = double volume, `0.5` or `-6dB` = half volume
   - `#v N` also works
-- `track (channels)`: makes a file of selected channels
+- `track (channels)`: makes a file of selected channels (drops others)
-- `layer-v N (channels)`: mixes selected channels to N channels with default volume (for layered vocals).
-If N is 0 (or ommited), automatically sets highest channel count among all layers.
+- `layer-v (N) (channels)`: for layered files, mixes selected channels to N channels with default volume (for layered vocals).
+If N is ommited (or 0), automatically sets highest channel count among all layers plus does some extra optimizations for (hopefully) better sounding results.
+May be applied to global commands or group config.
-- `layer-b N (channels)`: same, but adjusts volume depending on layers (for layered bgm)
+- `layer-e (N) (channels)`: same, but adjusts volume equally for all layers (for generic downmixing)
-- `layer-e N (channels)`: same, but adjusts volume equally for all layers (for generic downmixing)
+- `layer-b (N) (channels)`: same, but adjusts volume focusing on "main" layer (for layered bgm)
 - `remix N (channels)`: same, but mixes selected channels to N channels properly adjusting volume (for layered bgm)
 - `crosstrack N`: crossfades between Nch tracks after every loop (loop count is adjusted as needed)
 - `crosslayer-v/b/e N`: crossfades Nch layers to the main track after every loop (loop count is adjusted as needed)